reddy1300/python-learning/README.md

 Implicit Conversion Python automatically changes data types Goal Prevent errors and promote safe calculations Trigger Mixed-type expressions (e.g., int + float)

+**🧮 What is Flooring a Number in Python?**
+Flooring a number means rounding it down to the nearest integer that is less than or equal to the number.

+✅ Example:
+import math

+`print(math.floor(3.9))`# Output: 3
+`print(math.floor(-3.9))` # Output: -4
+3.9 becomes 3

+-3.9 becomes -4 (it goes downward, not toward zero)

+🔧 Syntax:
+import math
+math.floor(number)
+You must import the math module to use math.floor()

+📌 Difference between floor() and int():
+Function Behavior
+math.floor() Always rounds downward int() Removes decimal part (rounds towards 0)

+✅ Example:
+import math

+print(math.floor(-3.7)) # -4
+print(int(-3.7)) # -3

+💡 Bonus: Floor Division Operator (//)
+Python also supports floor division using //, which returns the floored result of a division: print(7 // 2) # 3 print(-7 // 2) # -4

+📚 Summary:

+- Flooring means rounding down to the nearest whole number.

+- Use math.floor(x) to floor a number.

+- Use // to do floor division.

+- int(x) and math.floor(x) may give different results for negative numbers.

+**🔁 round() Function in Python**
+The round() function is used to round a number to the nearest integer or to a specified number of decimal places.

+✅ Basic Syntax:
+round(number, ndigits)
+number: The floating-point number you want to round.

+ndigits (optional): The number of decimal places to round to.

+If not provided, it rounds to the nearest integer.

+🔍 Examples:

+1. Rounding to Nearest Integer: print(round(4.6)) # 5
+   print(round(4.3)) # 4

+2. Rounding to Specific Decimal Places: print(round(3.14159, 2)) # 3.14
+   print(round(3.14159, 3)) # 3.142

+3. Rounding Negative Numbers:
+   print(round(-2.3)) # -2
+   print(round(-2.7)) # -3

+⚠️ Tie-breaking Rule (Banker's Rounding)
+Python uses round-half-to-even strategy (also called Banker’s rounding).
+That means:

+print(round(2.5)) # 2 (nearest even)
+print(round(3.5)) # 4 (nearest even)
+This avoids rounding bias in large datasets.

+💡 Note:
+round() returns an int if ndigits is not specified.

+Returns a float if you round to decimal places.

+🧠 Summary:

+- Use Case Code Example Result
+- Round to nearest integer round(2.7) 3
+- Round to 2 decimal places round(2.71828, 2) 2.72
+- Round 2.5 round(2.5) 2
+- Round 3.5 round(3.5) 4

+**🔤 What is an f-string in Python?** f-strings (formatted string literals) are a concise and readable way to embed expressions, variables, or function calls directly inside strings using {}.

+Introduced in Python 3.6, they start with the letter f or F before the string.

+✅ Basic Syntax:
+name = "Nagendra"
+print(f"Hello, {name}!") # Hello, Nagendra!
+💡 Why Use f-strings?
+Cleaner and more readable

+Faster than format() or concatenation

+Supports expressions inside {}

+🔍 Examples:

+1. Inserting Variables:
+   age = 25
+   print(f"I am {age} years old.") # I am 25 years old.

+2. Expressions Inside f-strings: x = 5
+   y = 10
+   print(f"Sum: {x + y}") # Sum: 15

+3. Calling Functions:
+   def greet(name):
+   return f"Hi, {name}!"

+print(f"{greet('Nagendra')} Welcome!") # Hi, Nagendra!
+Welcome!

+4. Formatting Numbers:
+   pi = 3.14159
+   print(f"Value of pi: {pi:.2f}") # Value of pi: 3.14
+   :.2f → format float to 2 decimal places

+5. Using Dictionaries or Lists: person = {"name": "Ram", "age": 30}
+   print(f"{person['name']} is {person['age']} years old.") # Ram is 30 years old.

+⚠️ Rules:

+- f-strings only work in Python 3.6+

+- Expressions must be valid Python code

+- You can’t use backslashes (\) inside expressions

+🧠 Summary

+- Feature Example Output
+  -p Variable Insert f"Name: {name}" Name: Nagendra
+- Expression f"{a + b}" Sum result
+- Decimal Format f"{pi:.2f}" 3.14
+- Function Call f"{greet('Ram')}" Hi, Ram!

+### Conditional Statements, Logical Operators, Code Blocks and Scope

+🔀 Python Conditional Statements – All Rules & Details
+Conditional statements allow you to make decisions in your code based on conditions.
+These are core to control flow in Python.

+🧱 1.
+The if Statement
+Executes a block of code only if a condition is True.

+x = 10

+if x > 5:
+print("x is greater than 5")

+🧱 2.
+The else Statement
+Provides an alternative block if the if condition is False.

+x = 2

+if x > 5:
+print("x is greater than 5")
+else:
+print("x is 5 or less")

+🧱 3.
+The elif (Else If) Statement
+Checks multiple conditions in sequence.

+x = 5

+if x > 10:
+print("x > 10")
+elif x == 5:
+print("x is exactly 5")
+else:
+print("x is less than 10 and not 5")
+✅ Only one block will execute — the first condition that is true.

+✅ 4.
+Indentation Matters
+Python uses indentation to define blocks.

+if True:
+print("This is inside the if") print("This is outside the if")

+🔗 5.
+Comparison Operators
+Operator Meaning Example
+== Equal to x == y
+!= Not equal to x != y

+>     Greater than	x > y
+>
+> < Less than x < y
+> = Greater than or equal x >= y
+> <= Less than or equal x <= y

+🔀 6.
+Logical Operators
+Used to combine multiple conditions.

+Operator Description Example
+and Both conditions must be True x > 3 and x < 10
+or At least one condition is True x < 3 or x > 8 not Inverts a condition not(x > 5) is True if x <= 5

+🧠 7.
+Nested Conditions
+You can write if statements inside another if.

+x = 15
+if x > 10:
+if x < 20:
+print("x is between 10 and 20")

+🧪 8.
+Ternary / One-line if
+Short-hand for if-else.

+x = 10
+result = "Even" if x % 2 == 0 else "Odd"
+print(result) # Even

+🚫 9.
+Falsy and Truthy Values
+In conditions, Python treats the following as False:

+0, 0.0

+None

+False

+Empty structures: '', [], {}, ()

+Everything else is considered True.

+if []:
+print("Won't print")
+else:
+print("This will print")

+📌 Summary Flow:

+if condition1: # block A
+elif condition2: # block B
+else: # block C